 HTTP

 Client tokens can be presented via HTTP requests in two different valid ways.
-This choice allows us to support two different types of workloads.
+This choice allows us to support two different types of workloads.1.
+Authorization

 Header